theParagonAI/ParagonAI/README.md

 ## 📖 Usage
 Run the application: Launch the app using python src/main.py and follow the prompts to select your desired theme, style, and traits.

-Customize your avatar: Use Paragon AI’s features to personalize your avatar, apply artistic styles, and optimize the final design.
+Customize your agent: Use Paragon AI’s features to personalize your agent, apply artistic styles, and optimize the final design.

-Save and use: Your avatar will be saved to the output/avatars/ directory, ready for use in digital projects.
+Save and use: Your agent will be saved to the output/agents/ directory, ready for use in digital projects.

 ## 🏗 Architecture
 Paragon AI is built using a modular design for flexibility and scalability:

-models/: Core components for generating, styling, and personalizing avatars. controllers/: Logic for managing avatars and user interactions. services/: Utilities for rendering, storage, and optimization. utils/: Helper modules for preprocessing, validation, and logging.
+models/: Core components for generating, styling, and personalizing agents. controllers/: Logic for managing agents and user interactions. services/: Utilities for rendering, storage, and optimization. utils/: Helper modules for preprocessing, validation, and logging.

 ## 📡 API Reference
-Avatar Creation
+agent Creation
 Endpoint: /create
 Method: POST
-Description: Generate a new avatar based on theme and style.
+Description: Generate a new agent based on theme and style.
 Payload:
 json
 Copy code